nworb999/ai-lover/README.md

 # ai-lover ✞

 A persona-RLHF harness that rides on your coding agent while you work.

-Goal: fall in love with your coding agent.
+**Goal**: fall in love with your coding agent.

 Built and dogfooded in the same session, at a hackathon, by the agent being improved.

 ## The problem